gamingmagic/Rathena-Debian10-installer/README.md

 ## Credits

-This installer is based on the installation guide provided by [rAthena](https://github.com/rathena/rathena/wiki/installations).
+This installer is based on the installation guide provided by [rAthena](https://github.com/rathena/rathena/wiki/installations) and Crying Akkarin.
 Special thanks to the rAthena for their contributions to the Ragnarok Private community.